edgedb/easy-edgedb/chapter14/answers.md

 }
 ```

 A clear victory for London as the most visited place!
-If you wanted, you could also add a `visitor_numbers := .<places_visited[IS Person].name` to it to get the number of visitors too.
+If you wanted, you could also add a `visitor_numbers := count(.<places_visited[IS Person].name)` to it to get the number of visitors too.

 #### 3. Using reverse lookup, how would you display all the Person types that will later become `MinorVampire`s?